People occasionally ask us whether listening to binaural beats can cause side effects.

 Binaural Beats Side Effects

-Reports of side effects from using binaural beats are extremely rare, and there have been no negative reports from the numerous research studies conducted in this area.
+Reports of side effects from using binaural beats are extremely rare.
+There have been no negative reports from the numerous research studies conducted in this area.

-A small percentage of users report physical effects related to the release of stress and tension in the body, such as muscle tingling and wanting to take a nap.
+A small percentage of users report physical effects related to the release of stress and tension in the body, such as muscle tingling during listening, and wanting to take a nap post listening.

 This release is quite normal for someone who has been suffering from stress or muscular tension for sometime.
 Such effects are commonly reported in meditation practice.

-The most dangerous thing about binaural beats is the same as listening to music, and that is listening too loud.
+The most dangerous thing about binaural beats is the same as it is in listening to normal music, and that is listening too loud.

 Listening to sound for a long period of time at or above 85 decibels may cause hearing loss in the long term.